moorepants/resonance/notebook-src/02-book-balancing-intro.rst

 .. code:: pycon

-   >>> def bottom_left_y(radius, thickness, length, book_angle):
+   >>> def bottom_left_y(radius, length, book_angle):
+   ...     # define new simpler variables here in the function so the math is ...     # is easier to type
    ...     r = radius
-   ...     h = thickness
    ...     l = length
    ...     theta = book_angle
    ...     return r + r * np.cos(theta) + (r * theta + l / 2) * np.sin(theta)
    ...

-Note that the variable names in the function signature must be exactly as you have defined them in the parameters.
-This function can be used independently like so:
+Note that the variable names in the function signature ``(radius, length, book_angle)`` must be exactly as you have defined them in the ``constants``.
+This function can now be used like so:

 .. code:: pycon

    >>> angles = np.deg2rad(np.arange(10))
+   >>> angles
-   >>> bottom_left_y(0.042, 0.029, 0.238, angles)
+   >>> bottom_left_y(0.042, 0.029, angles)

-And you can add this measurement function to the system, so that it automatically calculates the measurement for you with:
+Now that you know it works, you can add this measurement function to the system, so that it automatically calculates the measurement for you with:

 .. code:: pycon

    >>> sys.add_measurement('bottom_left_y', bottom_left_y)

-Similarly, you can add the horizontal position:
+``add_measurement()`` is an example of a function that is associated with the system and the parentheses give that away.
+Similarly, you can add the horizontal position of the bottom left corner:

 .. code:: pycon

-   >>> def bottom_left_x(radius, thickness, length, book_angle):
+   >>> def bottom_left_x(radius, length, book_angle):
    ...     r = radius
-   ...     h = thickness
    ...     l = length
    ...     theta = book_angle
    ...     return r * np.sin(theta) - (r * theta + l / 2) * np.cos(theta)
    ...
    >>> sys.add_measurement('bottom_left_x', bottom_left_x)

-Now, if you change the book angle you'll get a different measurement:
+Now, if you change the book angle you'll get an updated measurement:

 .. code:: pycon